Thanks to People's StyleWatch, we got a glimpse of what happens when Barbie meets Twilight.

 Anna Paquin and Stephen Moyer.
 If HBO can get True Blood the drink into production we think they can convince Mattel to bring the recently engaged co-stars to toy store shelves.
 Hell, just make the Edward Cullen doll an inch shorter and dye his hair black and you've got Moyer's Bill Compton.

-Lindsay Lohan and Samantha Ronson.
+Lindsey Lohan and Samantha Ronsen.
 Mattel could make history with the first-ever celebrity lesbian Barbies.
 The Lindsay doll would come with two sets of hair, blond and red.
 Samantha would be made from the Skipper mold, and would come with a lock for the front door of the Barbie mansion.
 Sold separately or together.

 Ashley Simpson-Wentz and Pete Wentz.
 While it may seem as though sister Jessica Simpson would make the better Barbie, don't count Ashlee out.
 Her red hair would give the typical Barbie a little diversity and since hubby Pete Wentz is comfortable enough to cross-dress and wear heels, only one set of clothing would be needed for the duo.

 Demi Moore and Ashton Kutcher.
 After conquering film, TV and Twitter, this Hollywood power couple are ready to take over the world of plastic dolls.
 The dolls would come with Nikon cameras (shout out to those endorsements @aplusk!) and cellphones so they can post love messages on the internet.